ilijapet/smartCOOP_project_plain_javascript_version/smartCOOP/README.md

 <hr>

 VERY IMPORTANT:
-Before you start testing and compiling in project root directory you should add .env file and inside that file add your private keys and following infura endpoint:
+Before you start testing and compiling in project smartCOOP root directory you should add .env file and inside that file add your private keys and following infura endpoint:

         # Here we have private key export
         PRIVATE_KEY=xxxxxx